 R-102-2021 Discussion and possible action regarding Resolution Approving Rules for Virtual Meeting

-Motion by Venegas, second by Ligocki to add language to council rules. “, in the council chambers Motion carried 6-0.
+Motion by Venegas, second by Ligocki to add language to council rules.
+“Committees, boards and commissions shall meet at such times and in such locations as they may determine from time-to-time, and in the absence of a determination by the full committee, board or commission, the chair may determine the times and locations of meetings Motion carried 6-0.

 Discussion and possible action on park naming